joaoag/madcoders_makersbnb/README.md

 To guide your learning, aim to be able to answer "yes" to the questions below.
 Return to these questions each day to guide your learning.

-* Can you use the [XP values](#xp-values) to guide your behaviour?
+* Using the [XP values](#xp-values) to guide your behaviour

-* Can you follow the full [developer workflow](#development-workflow)?
+* Following the full [developer workflow](#development-workflow)?
 (Creating issues, branching, reviewing, squirrelling, merging.)

-* Can you keep code quality and test coverage high whilst building new features?
+* Keeping code quality and test coverage high whilst building new features?

 ### Specification and mockups

-Build your project from this [specification and mockups](./specification_and_mockups.md).
+The project will be built from this [specification and mockups](./specification_and_mockups.md).

 ### Minimum viable product (MVP)